Trade.com ReviewOpen Demo Account

 This Trade.com review gives potential investors a deeper look at the broker, which offers access to forex, CFDs, and other assets.
-Lead Capital Markets Ltd operates the broker.
+Trade Capital Markets (TCM) Ltd operates the broker.
 That parent company has its headquarters in Cyprus and was registered in 2013.

 As you review cryptocurrency CFDs and other offerings, you will find a range of unique assets available.
 Overall, the broker offers cryptocurrency, shares, commodities, indices, and forex.
 It is important to note that is not open to residents of the USA, Canada, Japan, or Belgium due to local regulations in those areas.